 About Big Bear

-Big Bear Lake is a unique mountain resort community located 100 miles northeast of Los Angeles and surrounded by the San Bernardino National Forest.
+Big Bear Lake is a unique mountain community approximately 100 miles northeast of Los Angeles and surrounded by the San Bernardino National Forest.
 About 21,000 residents make their home here full-time.

-Altitude ranges from 6,750 to 9,000 feet.
-There are over 300 days of sunshine each year.
+Altitude ranges from 6,750 to 9,000 feet and there are over 300 days of sunshine each year.
 Summer temperatures average around 80 degrees during the day, and 45 degrees at night.
-Winter brings about 100 inches of snowfall, and temperatures which average in the low 40's during the day, and mid 20's at night.
+Winter brings about 100 inches of snowfall, and temperatures average in the low 40's during the day, and mid 20's at night.

-Our community is full of recreational opportunities such as fishing, water sports, hiking, mountain biking, horseback riding, tours and winter sports.
-It's home to one of the nation's only alpine solar observatories.
-Big Bear also features a public zoo, a nine-hole golf course, seven public campgrounds, great restaurants, entertainment and lots of shopping.
-Big Bear's airport is open 24 hours every day and is equipped for night landings.
-AirTaxi/Charter service is available.
+Our community is full of recreational activities like fishing, water sports, hiking, mountain biking, horseback riding, tours and winter sports.
+A 9-hole golf course, 7 public campgrounds, great restaurants, entertainment and shopping offer an experience for everyone to enjoy.
+The Big Bear City Airport is open 24 hours per day and is equipped for night landings and AirTaxi/Charter services are available.